-If you’re not familiar with what foamed asphalt is, it might be something to consider.
+If you’re not familiar with what foamed asphalt is, it might be something you should look into.
 That’s exactly what the Delaware River Joint Toll Bridge Commission (DRJTBC) and the engineering firm, Cherry, Weber & Associates of Pennsylvania and New Jersey, did when designing the New Hope-Lambertville Toll Bridge project.
-The decision to use foamed asphalt enabled the DRJTBC to reduce the pavement reconstruction costs by 60% and overall project costs by roughly 30%.
+The decision to use foamed asphalt enabled the DRJTBC to reduce the pavement reconstruction costs by 60 percent and overall project costs by roughly 30 percent.

 The area being worked on along Route 202 serves as a pathway across the Delaware River between Pennsylvania and New Jersey.
 The need for the project was based on inspection reports and a draft concept study that found a series of deficiencies in the approach roadways, approach bridges, and nearby highway exit and entrance ramps in the vicinity of the toll bridge.